 We use the word carer to describe anyone who provides unpaid care and support for someone who is living with a life-limiting illness.
 Whatever your relationship with your family member, we have a range of support to help you.

-Through our services, we can provide a range of support including counselling, art-for-health and complementary therapies.
-Longfield also hosts the Carers Gloucestershire 'Positive Caring' course which is run twice a year, giving you the opportunity to meet other carers in a similar role, learn crucial skills and to pick up useful tips.
+Through our services, we can provide a range of support including counselling, arts-for-health and complementary therapies.
+Longfield also delivers a 'Positive Caring for End of Life' course jointly with Carers Gloucestershire, giving you the opportunity to meet other carers in a similar role, learn crucial skills and to pick up useful tips.

 Our expert team will be able to answer your questions, help you to assess your needs and provide you with support to enable you to continue your caring role.
 Please get in touch to discuss how we could support you.

 If you'd prefer to meet us in person, come to our Welcome to Longfield : Information and Support Service, every Thursday morning, any time between 9.30. and 12.30.
 You can get information and advice on how we might be able to support you or your loved one.
 No appointment is needed.

 Alongside our Welcome to Longfield meetings every Thursday morning, we're offering regular Wellbeing Workshops covering a variety of topics and activities.
 They will be designed to complement other Longfield services, helping you to cope more effectively with the issues facing you.